Iñaki Eraña

-Ignacio 'Iñaki' Eraña Cassi (born 3 June 1965) is a Spanish former footballer who played as a midfielder, and is a manager.
+Ignacio 'Iñaki' Eraña Cassi (born 3 June 1965) is a Spanish former professional footballer who played as a midfielder.

-Club career
+Playing career

 Born in Gijón, Asturias, Eraña started his career with local Sporting de Gijón, making his debut on 3 October 1984 and scoring the fourth goal in a 6–1 win over Club Siero in the first round of the Copa del Rey.
 He signed his first professional contract in 1986, but was loaned to Segunda División club Recreativo de Huelva in January of the following year.

-Eraña subsequently returned to Sporting, playing three consecutive seasons in La Liga before being loaned to Real Murcia in the second tier.
+Eraña subsequently returned to Sporting, playing three consecutive seasons in La Liga before being loaned to Real Murcia CF in the second tier.
 He made his debut in the former competition on 1 November 1987, coming on as a late substitute in a 1–1 away draw against Valencia CF.

-From 1992 until his retirement, at the age of 34, Eraña represented CD Logroñés, SD Compostela, CF Extremadura and CD Numancia, with six of the campaigns being spent in the top flight.
+From 1992 until his retirement at the age of 34, Eraña represented CD Logroñés, SD Compostela, CF Extremadura and CD Numancia, with six of the campaigns being spent in the top flight.
 He also achieved promotion from division two with the third and fourth sides.

+Managerial career

 After retiring, Eraña worked with Sporting Gijón in directorial capacities, leaving his post in January 2015.
-In October of that year he started his coaching career by being appointed at local amateurs UC Ceares, leaving the team at the end of the season.
+In October of that year, he started his coaching career by being appointed at local amateurs UC Ceares.
+He resigned at the end of the season, and ceased to be involved in the sport.